WGIR-FM

 WGIR-FM (101.1 MHz) is a commercial radio station in Manchester, New Hampshire, airing a mainstream rock radio format, branded as Rock 101.
-The station serves the Merrimack Valley area (including Concord and Nashua), and is owned by iHeartMedia, Inc., America's largest owner of radio stations.
-According to Nielsen Audio, WGIR-FM is usually the #2 rated radio station in the Manchester radio market behind 95.7 WZID.
+The station serves the Merrimack Valley area (including Concord and Nashua) and is owned by iHeartMedia, Inc., America's largest owner of radio stations.
 Weekdays begin with the comedy radio show Greg and the Morning Buzz, hosted by Greg Kretschmar.
-It is shared with co-owned 100.3 WHEB in Portsmouth, and also heard on 104.9 WLKZ in Wolfeboro.
+It is shared with co-owned WHEB in Portsmouth, and also heard on WLKZ in Wolfeboro.
 The rest of the day, local DJs are heard.
 On Sunday nights, WGIR-FM carries the syndicated radio show The House of Hair with Dee Snider.

 WGIR-FM's studios and offices are on Foundry Street in Manchester.
 The transmitter is on Mount Uncanoonuc, off Perimeter Road in Goffstown, near other towers serving Southern New Hampshire TV and FM stations.

-Following the demise of WAAF (107.3 FM) with its sale to the Educational Media Foundation, WGIR-FM has gained listenership in the northern parts of Greater Boston and Worcester County, Massachusetts, alongside Providence, Rhode Island sister station WHJY (94.1 FM), though WHJY has a clearer signal in much of the Boston area compared to WGIR-FM's signal.

 History

-On June 5, 1963, WGIR-FM first signed on, under the ownership of Knight Quality Stations, Inc. At first, it simulcast co-owned AM 610 WGIR with a mix of middle of the road music, talk and information, including NBC Radio News.
+On June 5, 1963, WGIR-FM first signed on, under the ownership of Knight Quality Stations, Inc. At first, it simulcast co-owned WGIR (610 AM) with a mix of middle of the road music, talk and information, including NBC Radio News.
 It was powered at 5,000 watts, less than half its current output.

-The 1970s saw WGIR-FM adopt a soft rock format including artists such as Fleetwood Mac, Linda Ronstadt, James Taylor and Carole King.
+The 1970s saw WGIR-FM adopt a soft rock format including artists such as Fleetwood Mac, Linda Ronstadt, James Taylor, and Carole King.
 In 1979, the station began calling itself "Rock 101".
 WGIR-FM's sound evolved into a more mainstream album-oriented rock format.
 The power was increased to 9,600 watts.

+Knight Quality Stations announced the sale of its eight New England radio stations, including WGIR-FM, to Capstar Broadcasting Partners in April 1997; upon assuming control in January 1998, the stations were operated by Capstar's Atlantic Star Communications subsidiary.
+Capstar and Chancellor Media announced in August 1998 that they would merge (Hicks, Muse, Tate & Furst was a major shareholder in both companies); upon the merger's completion in July 1999, the combined company was named AMFM Inc. AMFM was in turn acquired by Clear Channel Communications (forerunner to iHeartMedia) in a deal announced on October 4, 1999, and completed in August 2000.